 With millions of calls a day and extensive positive client feedback, we deemed this tool a success!

 VPB Connect Wins Bronze in Best Use of New Field Technology in 2021 Pollie Awards

 My exploration next steps: Visioning for a Gamified Progress Bar

-The best voter and volunteer outreach tool during the pandemic was something that would allow for flexibility and focus on the task at hand.
-But, in further iterations, I'd like to consider a progress bar and gamification feature to add to VPB Connect.
+The best voter and volunteer outreach tool during the pandemic was something that would allow for heavy focus on the task at hand.
+But, in further iterations, I'd like to consider adding a progress bar and gamification feature to VPB Connect.
 In the often stale process of calling people, this addition could offer a rewarding push to motivate folks to move forward in the calling process.

 © 2022 Carolyn Burnham.
 All rights reserved.